Disney ParksTipsUpdates

-A big part of your planning process should be looking at rides and experiences unavailable all day.
-A handful of rides, shows, and attractions close earlier than the Disney Parks.
-Knowing this information beforehand can hit these magical experiences early on during your day.
+A key part of your planning should be identifying attractions that do not operate all day.
+Several rides, shows, and experiences close earlier than the parks themselves.
+Knowing this information will help you prioritize these magical experiences before they shut down for the day.

 Credit: Disney